Skip to main content

 Step 6: Add Toolboard MCU

-After successfully verifying the main MCU, you can add the toolboard:
+After the main MCU is verified successfully, you can add the toolboard:

-1. Reconnect the Toolboard: Reconnect the toolboard's data cable to the host or mainboard.
+1. Reconnect the toolboard: Reconnect the toolboard's data cable to the host or mainboard

-3. Configure Toolboard ID: Add the corresponding ID in the newly added configuration section based on the toolboard's firmware type.
+3. Configure toolboard ID: Add the corresponding ID in the newly added configuration section based on the toolboard's firmware type

 MCU Naming Note